 Simple English definitions for legal terms

-Read a random definition: offering
+Read a random definition: National Agricultural Statistics Service

 A major offense is when someone breaks the law and commits a serious crime.
 This can include things like stealing, hurting someone, or doing something that is very wrong.
 It is different from a minor offense, which is a smaller crime that is not as serious.
 Sometimes, two crimes can be so similar that if someone commits one, they automatically commit the other.
 If someone does something that could lead to a crime, but doesn't actually do it, that is called an anticipatory offense.
 In some places, there are specific rules about what kinds of crimes are considered major offenses and what the punishment should be.